 It’s funny how life works, isn’t it.
 You come into the world with diddly-squat but ten fingers and a tuft of hair; you don’t even bother grabbing a goody bag on your way out of the uterus, and then you cry about it. #Millennial.
 As you grow older, material things of unknown origin somehow get allotted to you.
 For me, a stuffed bunny/bear/rat thing, appearing like a mirage in the first few years of my life, onto which I dedicate a good chunk of my childhood and a bit of my soul like a true heir of Slytherin.
 And of course that pile of lego I share with my brother, which is displayed in a transparent movers-box from IKEA in case it – I dunno – is robbed by that hag, tooth fairy.
 Then you become a teen and all you want to display is the stacks of CD-RWs you illegally burned.
 It’s a Carrie Bradshaw logic, I like my money where I can see it – hanging in my [open] closet.

 Display is everything.
 Correction, WAS everything.
 It’s alarming how quickly it changed overnight.
-I’d exhibited my entire shoe collection in the living room at one point during uni, mostly because I simply didn’t storage space, but truly everything was purposefully on show for myself to see and celebrate.
-But I woke up one regular day in 2018 (yes it’s recent) and all I wanted was: doors.
+I’d exhibited my entire shoe collection in the living room at one point during uni, mostly because I simply didn’t own any storage space to speak of, but truly everything was purposefully on show for myself to see and celebrate.
+Then I woke up one regular day in 2018 (yes it’s recent) and all I wanted was: doors.

-Alas, there’s always that one ‘ETC’ room where every article from every butt-end of a list end up in, while still somewhat too essential to place in the cellar.
-Articles like: bike repair kits, empty cardboard boxes – you know, articles of just in case, pending, maybes: dry cleaning, post office packages, summer stuff, winter stuff…etc (literally, et cetera).
-It carries the same logic as the infamous man drawer, except everything is bigger and you still need to do your makeup and get dressed in the same space as all your dead batteries and outdated Nokia phones.
+Alas, there’s always that one ‘ETC’ room where every article from every butt-end of a list end up in, while still somewhat too essential to retire tothe cellar.
+Articles like: bike repair kits, empty cardboard boxes – you know, articles of ‘just in case, pending, maybes’: the dry cleaning, post office packages, summer stuff, winter stuff…etc (literally, et cetera).
+It carries the same logic as the infamous man drawer, except everything is bigger and you still need to do your makeup and get dressed in the same space as all your dead batteries, foldable A-Z maps and outdated Nokia phones.

 One thing I do recommend, other than to read and follow the instructions down to the letter as with any furniture assembly, is to read tips before starting the build.
 The screws in the larger panels can be un-tightened for easier click-on – something we learnt the hard, hard way.